Bellman filtering and smoothing for state-space models: Application II: Nonlinear and degenerate state dynamics

 The mean $\mu_{y,t}$ depends on the log volatility $h_t$ as well as $k$ of its lags (except when $\rho_0=0$), such that $y_t$ provides information about the entire state vector $\bm{a}_t=(h_t,\ldots,h_{t-k})'$.
-As discussed below, this will be important for the choice of estimation method.
-The density of the state vector $\bm{a}_t$ conditional on the previous state and the information set $\mathcal{F}_{t-1}$ is a degenerate Gaussian (for details, see Appendix~\ref{app:Catania}):
+This implies that, at each time step, $k+1$ logarithmic volatilities must be estimated; this insight will be important for the choice of estimation method.
+The density of the state vector $\bm{a}_t$ conditional on the previous state and the information set $\mathcal{F}_{t-1}$ is a degenerate Gaussian (for details, see Supplement~\ref{app:Catania}).
+The first element of $\bm{a}_t$ (i.e.\ $h_t$) has a proper distribution, while lagged versions of $h_t$ are not random when the conditioning set includes the previous state $\bm{a}_{t-1}$:

 Here, $a_{j,t}$ denotes the $j$-th element of the state vector $\bm{a}_{t}=(h_{t},h_{t-1},\ldots,h_{t-k})'$, and $\delta(\cdot)$ denotes the Dirac delta function.
 The product of Dirac deltas ensures that the second element of $\bm{a}_t$ equals the first element in $\bm{a}_{t-1}$, and so on.
 The resulting state dynamics are multidimensional, nonlinear and degenerate.
 This is problematic, as parameter estimation for multidimensional states (\citealp[p.\ 335]{kantas2015particle}) and/or degenerate state dynamics (\citealp[p.\ 1396]{kunsch2013particle}) using particle-filtering methods remains a challenge that has not yet been fully resolved in the literature.
 For the same reasons, approximate filters such as that in \cite{koyama2010approximate} are ruled out.